 Before you start making any changes, you need to have a solid understanding of where your account is now.
 How many real followers do you have?
 What kinds of content are performing well?
 What topics do your audience engage with more frequently?
 These are all great questions you can answer with an Instagram audit.

 When you have fake followers, your follower count increases, but your engagement rate decreases.
 Your engagement rate is the relevant number, as it tells you how much your followers like your posts.
-Fake followers won’t like or comment on your posts, and they certainly aren’t going to eventually convert and become customers, so why do you want them around in the first place?
+Fake followers won’t like or comment on your posts, and they certainly aren’t going to convert and become customers eventually, so why do you want them around in the first place?

 2. Create An Instagram Stories Strategy

-You’ll also want to use calls to action consistently.
+You’ll also want to consistently use calls to action.
 Whether you’re asking them to answer a poll, swipe up, or send you a message, ask them to take action regularly.
-This helps them get accustomed to responding and engaging in the way you want.
+This helps them get accustomed to responding and engaging in the way they want.

 Speaking of swipe up, if you have 10k followers on Instagram, try using the swipe up feature to send your audience to your website, blog, or online business.
 This is a great way to help convert followers to customers.